dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 bool found = jObject.TryGetValue("NonExistingProperty", out object _);
 ```

-## Allowing any CLR type in JsonValue<T>
+## Allowing any CLR type in JsonValue
-Although `JsonValue<T>` is intended to support simple value types, any CLR value including POCOs and various collection types can be specified, assuming they are supported by the serializer.
+Although `JsonValue` is intended to support simple value types, any CLR value including POCOs and various collection types can be specified, assuming they are supported by the serializer.
 If they are not supported by the serializer, an exception or incorrect serialization can occur.

 However, normally one would use `JsonArray` or `JsonObject` instead to create a new POCO or collection.
-A POCO or collection in this scenario is serialized as expected (as a JSON object or array) but when deserialized the type will be either a `JsonObject` or a `JsonArray`, not a `JsonValue<T>`.
+A POCO or collection in this scenario is serialized as expected (as a JSON object or array) but when deserialized the type will be either a `JsonObject` or a `JsonArray`, not a `JsonValue`.

 One reason to support this (and not throw) is because it is not possible to identify what comprises a POCO (`JsonObject`) vs. a value from the `<T>` in `JsonValue<T>`.
 However, an array (`JsonArray`) can be identified somewhat reliabily since `<T>` will implement `IEnumerable`.

-Unless we remove the support for custom data types, allowing any type of object in `JsonValue<T>` is assumed.
+Unless we remove the support for custom data types, allowing any type of object in `JsonValue` is assumed.

 ## Support for C# object initializers
 ### Terse syntax with operators (non-dynamic)